Interval Routing Schemes for Circular-Arc Graphs: Main result

 \subsection{Definition of the Vertex Order}

-In this section we construct a cyclic order $\ri{L}$ on $V$ that servers as the given vertex order.
-A pseudocode for this purpose is presented in Listing \ref{pseudoLabeling} and explained next.
+In this section we consider a circular-arc graph $G=(V,E)$ together with a clique-cycle $(\mc{X},\ri{C})$ and show how to construct a cyclic permutation $\ri{L}$ on $V$ that serves as the given vertex order.
+The ordering is obtained by sorting the arcs using their left cliques as primary sort key and right cliques as secondary sort key, making the first arc the successor of the last.
+A pseudocode for this purpose is presented in Listing \ref{fig:animals} and its idea is explained next.

 By Corollary \ref{remarkDoms} the left and right clique of a dominating vertex are not unique.
-Since it relieves the proof, if all dominating vertices have the same left and thus also the same right clique, these cliques are unified in Line 1.
-The dummy vertex introduced in Line 4 is needed to close the cyclic order ones all vertices are integrated in $\ri{L}$.
-The loop in Line 6 runs ones through all cliques in $\mc{X}$ (beginning at $\mc{f}$, that is arbitrarily chosen in Line 2) in the order defined by $\ri{C}$ (Line 13).
+Since it simplifies the proof, if all dominating vertices have the same left and thus also the same right clique, these cliques are unified in Line 1.
+For a fixed $\mc{z}$ in Line 1, the generated cyclic permutation is fully deterministic, except for the ordering of true twins.\footnote{Two vertices in a graph are called \emph{true twins} if they are adjacent to the same set of vertices and to each other.} The dummy vertex introduced in Line 4 is needed to close the cyclic order once all vertices are integrated in $\ri{L}$.
+The loop in Line 6 runs once through all cliques in $\mc{X}$ (beginning at $\mc{f}$, that is arbitrarily chosen in Line 2) in the order defined by $\ri{C}$ (Line 13).
 For every visited clique $\mc{n}$ the loop in Line 8 integrates every vertex, whose left clique is $\mc{n}$, in $\ri{L}$.
 By Line 9, vertices with the same left clique are ordered with respect to their right clique.

-Note that for a fixed $\mc{z}$ in Line 1, the generated cyclic order is fully deterministic, except for the ordering of true twins.\footnote{Two vertices in a graph are called \emph{true twins} if they are adjacent to the same set of vertices and to each other.} Notably, this determinism holds irrespective of the choice of clique $\mc{f}$ in Line 2.
-The following observations are crucial for the rest of this paper.
+An example for the defined vertex ordering can be found in Fig. \ref{fig:animals}.